Jean-Pierre Gorges

-Jean-Pierre Gorges (born on 3 August 1953 in Gonesse (Seine-et-Oise, now Val-d'Oise), is a French politician.
-He has been mayor of Chartres and president of the Chartres Métropole agglomeration community since 2001.
+Jean-Pierre Gorges (born 3 August 1953 in Gonesse (Val-d'Oise), is a French politician.
+He served as mayor of Chartres from 2001 to 2026 and was president of the Chartres Métropole agglomeration community during the same period.
 He was deputy for the first constituency of Eure-et-Loir from 2002 to 2017.

 First steps into politics

 In the 1995 municipal elections in Chartres, he was one of Mathieu Brétillard's running mates, who later joined Jean-Pierre Chevènement's Republican Pole, which he has since left.

 In 1998, Jean-Pierre Gorges ran for the General Council of Eure-et-Loir, in the Canton of Chartres-Nord-Est, on a list with the label "Divers droite".
 He obtained only 8.79% and was therefore unable to stand in the second round.
 Christian Gigon, the mayor of Champhol, was finally elected.

 Mayor of Chartres

 Following the 1995 municipal election in Chartres, Jean-Pierre Gorges decided to get involved in local life, first by creating the association "Chartres, votre ville", which mainly denounced the financial management of the city by the socialist municipality, whose mayor was Georges Lemoine.
 This association developed within Chartres' civil society.
 Joining Démocratie libérale at its creation in 1998, Jean-Pierre Gorges became one of the main opponents to the municipality in place.

 In the 2001 municipal election, Éric Chevée (UDF) formed a "ticket" with Marie-Claire Carrère-Gée (RPR), recently established in Eure-et-Loir, with the official support of RPR, the UDF.
 Jean-Pierre Gorges formed a dissident list supported by Démocratie libérale, bringing together personalities from the RPR, the UDF and the MPF as well as from civil society.

 Jean-Pierre Gorges won the right-wing primary in the first round (10 March 2001), beating the Chevée/Carrère-Gée list by 224 votes.
 His list came first in the second round, ahead of the united list of the left led by Pascal Ory, resulting from the merger of the list officially supported by the Socialist Party (France) and the list of the alternative and associative left "Energies citoyennes".

 Jean-Pierre Gorges became mayor of Chartres and was elected president of the Chartres agglomeration community (COMACh) where the right wing had become the majority thanks to his victory in Chartres and that of Jacques Morland (DVD) in Lucé.
 On the initiative of Jean-Pierre Gorges, the agglomeration abandoned the COMACh sign in favour of the name "Chartres Métropole".

-He was re-elected in 2008.
-After the 2014 municipal elections, he obtained a mandate, his list having obtained 53.5% of the votes in the first round.
-His list won in the first round of the 2020 municipal elections and he was re-elected mayor by the municipal council.
+He was re-elected in 2008, 2014 and 2020.
+In the 2026 municipal elections, his list was defeated in the second round by Ladislas Vergne, who became mayor of Chartres on 28 March 2026.